abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 you by the forces of goodness,  and may you live happily.”

 So it is a very beautiful chant, and it is unfortunate that we still haven’t got it together yet in English.
-They are called anumodanā chants, and there are a few different ones.
-“Anumodanā” literally means delighting in the goodness that has been done.
+They are called anumodana chants, and there are a few different ones.
+“Anumodana” literally means delighting in the goodness that has been done.
 So that’s the gist of it.

 Q: Could you please talk about the difference between awareness and